lgonzalezrouco/pti/goREST/README.md

 # Making a Web API in Go

-## 1. Introduction
+## Introduction

 A web service is a generic term for a software function that is accessible through HTTP.
 Traditional web services usually relied in support protocols for data exchange (e.g. SOAP) and service definition (WSDL).
 However, nowadays the paradigm has evolved to a simplified form, usually called web APIs.
 Web APIs normally rely only in plain HTTP (plus JSON for serializing the messages).
 Their design is usually influenced by the [REST architectural style](https://en.wikipedia.org/wiki/Representational_state_transfer), though the most part of existing web APIs do not really comply with REST principles.
 Nowadays, the most part of client-server systems (e.g. web applications and mobile apps) design their back end as a combination of web APIs.

-The goal of this session is to create simple web API with the Go programming language and JSON.
+The goal of this session is to create a simple web API with the Go programming language and JSON.
 We will not bother to follow the REST principles, so it will not be a trully RESTful API.

+Each group will have to:

+1. Tutorial: Follow a brief tutorial about how to create a simple web API with the Go programming language and JSON.
+2. Assignment (basic part): Complete the lab assignment consisting on developing a simple car rental web API.
+3. Extensions: Optionally complete one of the suggested extensions.
+4. Write a .pdf report describing the steps taken to complete the assignment, including screenshots of the application output.

+## 1 Making a Web API in Go, a quick tutorial

-## 2. Setup
+### 1.1 Setup

 [(help for those wanting to use their own computers (through Docker))](./../docker.md)

-### 2.1 Booting the machine
+#### 1.1.1 Booting the machine

 Conventional room: Select a 64-bit Linux image and login with your credentials.

 Operating Systems room: Select the latest Ubuntu imatge (e.g. Ubuntu 14) with credentials user=alumne and pwd:=sistemes

-### 2.2 Prerequisites
+#### 1.1.2 Prerequisites

 Let's start by updating the Ubuntu's Package Index: